Are You A GF Traveler?Learn from other’s traveling gluten-free, by reading their stories, clickGluten-Free Travel Stories

 Invest in a Backpack Cooler

 These are fantastic for packing a few beverages, salad, fruit, and cheese for a day of hiking locally or to take with you on the plane, for storing snacks (remember not to pack any beverages as they will not pass through the scanner).
-See our Store – prices range from $20 – $100.
+Visit our Amazon Store (coming soon!)– prices range from $20 – $100.
 You may also wish to pack a smaller BPH-free container with the liquid lid which can be frozen.
 You won’t be able to take this on the plane, but pack it in your suitcase and it can be used later to keep items such as salads with dressing, separate from other items.
 Your hotel room will need to have a refrigerator if you plan to refreeze the cover.

 Stock up at a Local Food Store